About Arabella Neville-Rolfe

 Arabella was also the lead publicist for Park Theatre from 2015 – 2017, where campaigns include The Patriotic Traitor, An Audience with Jimmy Savile, Madame Rubinstein, The Gathering Leaves, The Quiet House, A Clockwork Orange, and The Buskers Opera.

 She launched ANRPR in June 2019.
-Recent projects included strategic and in-house consultancy for the re-launch of Croydon’s iconic Fairfield Halls, the launch of IMMERSIVE LDN, a new West End venue dedicated to immersive work, where shows included The Great Gatsby and A Christmas Carol.
+Early projects for ANRPR included strategic and in-house consultancy for the re-launch of Croydon’s Fairfield Halls, the launch of IMMERSIVE LDN, a new West End venue dedicated to immersive work, where shows included The Great Gatsby and A Christmas Carol.
 Other productions include The Permanent Way and Ages of the Moon, both at the Vaults Theatre, the tour and West End run of Amelie the Musical at The Other Palace, the York and Blenheim Palace summer seasons of Shakespeare’s Rose Theatre, and Cinderella at Trafalgar Studios – the West End’s first all-drag pantomime.